kube-burner/kube-burner/docs/observability/metrics.md

 ```

 !!! info
-    When using instant queries, the generated documents are resulting from scraping the last timestamp of each job, it's possible to generate an extra document resulting from scraping the first timestamp of the jobs by adding `captureStart: true` to the metric definition, the resulting document's `metricName` are appended the `-start` suffix.
+    When using instant queries, the generated documents are resulting from scraping the last timestamp of each job.
+It is possible to generate an extra document resulting from scraping the first timestamp of the jobs by adding `captureStart: true` to the metric definition, the resulting document's `metricName` are appended the `-start` suffix.

 ## Metric format